Parents and other concerned individuals came together in the early 1950s to advocate for change.

-Our name, once an acronym for the Association of Retarded Citizens, now represents THE ARC OF ACHIEVEMENT.
-With the right support, and over time, people with developmental disabilities can fulfill their highest potential, achieving personal goals and lifelong success however it is personally defined.
+Our full name is The Arc San Francisco.
+The "arc" in our name represents the arc of achievement.
+We believe that with the right support, and over time, people with developmental disabilities can fulfill their highest potential, achieving personal goals and lifelong success--however it is personally defined.

 The Arc San Francisco founded by parents.